paybondpaybond

 }

-Managed-policy intent creation (signing_version 3 / policy_binding) is not wrapped by this helper; use paybond.harbor.createIntent with a pre-built body when you need registry-bound signing.
-See Harbor API — policy registry.
+Managed-policy intent creation is not wrapped by this helper.
+If you need registry-bound signing, use paybond.harbor.createIntent with a pre-built body, request-bound recognition proof, and the Harbor policy registry.

 allowedTools is your namespace, not Paybond's.
 For example, if your runtime later verifies operation: "travel.booker.purchase", that exact string must appear in the intent allow-list.